sussmanbu/ma4615-fa22-final-project-the_a_team/content/about.md

 This comes from the file `content/about.md`.

-This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
+This is a website for the final project for MA[46]15 Data Science with R by Team: The A Team.
 The members of this team are below.

+## Qianhui Rong

+Quianhui....... write about yourself

+## Jason (Tzu-Wei) Liu

+Jason....... write about yourself

-## Luis Iberico
+## Jonathan Aguirre

-Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.
+Jonathan....... write about yourself

-## Dan Sussman
+## Italo Duran

-Dan is a professor in the Math/Stat department and is the instructor for the course.
+Master student in Bioinformatics and Biology.

 <!-- Please leave in the information below -->